 According to a recent survey by CSIweb:

-28% of the customers say that their bank accounts have been exposed to a cyber attack at least once in a lifetime.
+- 28% of bank customers say that their bank accounts have been exposed to cyber-attacks at least once in a lifetime.

-Educate customers regarding cybersecurity and how customers can safeguard themselves from any such attacks.
+- Educate customers about cybersecurity and how they can safeguard themselves from any such attacks.

 According to a survey by Mckinsey, 59% of the banks lack the ability to have speedy systems due to a lack of cross-functional collaboration.

-A user-friendly and intuitive graphics interface is now a major requirement of any service.
-Tailored super apps are more popular than limited functionality tools.
+User-friendly and intuitive application programming interfaces are now a vital service requirement.
+Tailored mobile banking super apps are more popular than limited functionality tools.
 Customers prefer graphs, infographics, and interactive modules instead of the typical Excel sheets.
 So we can expect newer features and functionality from banking apps in 2021.

 The current generation is more appreciative of visualization in their day-to-day routine.
 User experience will now play a vital role in any financial institution's competitive edge.
 Digital banking needs to create visually appealing systems to retain their customers' attention and focus.

-We can expect the introduction of more visualized, attractive, and trendy applications in future digital banking trends.
-Banks will now invest thoroughly in creating innovative applications, as customers need enhanced user experiences, along with functionality.
+We can expect the introduction of more visualized, attractive, and trendy mobile apps in future digital banking trends.
+Banks will now invest thoroughly in creating innovative mobile banking apps, as customers need enhanced user experiences along with functionality.

 Expect a Thriving Digital Future for the Banking Industry

-With many digital trends just around the corner or fully in development, it's possible to spot some industry favorites.
+With many digital banking technology trends just around the corner or fully in development, it's possible to spot some industry favorites.
 Here’s what you can expect in the years to come:

 AI can help a bank create a more secure system for its customers.
-It can be beneficial in identifying customers' needs and can suggest solutions in real time.
+It can be beneficial in identifying customers' needs and can suggest personalized solutions in real-time.

 A real-life example of how banks can create a competitive edge in the market by utilizing the power of AI is George — an AI-based digital banking system developed by Erste Bank.
 Its simple, unique, intelligent, and powerful features have managed to create a loyal customer base of more than 6 million users across Europe within a short time, and it's gained a competitive advantage.

-Customer service and support will become essential with the increasing trend of branchless banking.
-As customers become more familiar with digital banking systems, they still need someone to answer their questions.
-This creates the need for a virtual, 24/7,, quick, and effective customer service system.
+Customer service and support will become essential with the increasing trend of branchless mobile banking.
+As customers become more familiar with digital banking tools, they still need someone to answer their questions.
+This creates the need for a virtual, 24/7, quick, and effective customer service system.

-Thankfully, AI-enabled chatbots can provide 24/7, customized service to customers in real time.
+Thankfully, AI-enabled chatbots can provide customers with 24/7, customized banking services in real time.
 AI-enabled chatbots can increase efficiency by 33% because they can solve the customer's questions almost immediately and via a single mobile app.

-To sum up, with the continuous and radical changes in technology, banks are also transforming themselves by taking advantage of technology.
+To sum up, with the continuous and radical changes in digital technology, banks are also transforming themselves by taking advantage of new technologies.
 Covid-19 has disrupted every industry globally and forced enterprises to change their existing way of doing business.
-People and businesses are relying more on digital banking in their daily activities.
+People and businesses are relying more on digital banking in their basic banking activities.

 If you are considering implementing digital banking solutions or establishing an online bank, give us a call.
 At Geniusee, we facilitate companies by providing essential services to gain a competitive edge by utilizing these digital banking trends.